 Loan reforms may need to go even further

-Overnight, the Government has taken further action to support firms affected by the coronavirus crisis.
+Overnight, the Government has taken further action to support firms affected by the Covid-19 crisis.

 The main change seems to be that all viable small businesses affected by COVID-19, and not just those unable to secure regular commercial financing, will now be eligible.
 Lenders will also be stopped from requesting personal guarantees if the loan in question is below £250,000.